 For importers and buyers, the best Incoterms are the following:

 From the buyer’s perspective, the FOB Incoterm means that the vendor leaves your goods at the port of origin, ready for international transport with all formalities taken care of.
-You are in charge of contracting the international shipping, which gives you absolute control of all related expenses and coordination of delivery to your storage, the warehouse of final destination.
+You are in charge of contracting the international shipping, which gives you absolute control of all related expenses and coordination of delivery to your storage, warehouse of final destination.
 You stay competitive because of this, just like a seller does with the CFR Incoterm, as you choose shipping routes and times and are able to negotiate prices with your freight forwarder.
 In summary, this is the recommended Incoterm for importers and buyers.

-This Incoterm is not recommended for importers and buyers because you will have no control over costs and there is another factor which introduces further complexities: the Bill of Lading, or BL.
+This Incoterm is not recommended for importers and buyers, because you will have no control over costs and there is another factor which introduces further complexities: the Bill of Lading, or BL.

 For this reason, the CFR-CIF Incoterm is not recommended for buyers and importers.
-Compared to a FOB Incoterm, it might seem like you’re saving money.
-But in the end, it could turn out to be more costly.
+Compared to a FOB Incoterm, it might seem like you’re saving money, but in the end it could turn out to be more costly.